 Actions to take to prevent your sump pump hose from freezing:

-- To prevent your sump pump hose extension from freezing, which may lead to a damaged sump pump or a flooded home, remove the hose when the temperature outside dips below freezing.
+- To prevent your outdoor sump pump hose from freezing, which may lead to a damaged sump pump or a flooded home, remove the hose when the temperature outside dips below freezing.

 - If the hose becomes clogged with ice, simply unplug the sump pump so it will not operate.
 Remove water from the pit and let the hose thaw or simply remove the extension hose and try to operate the pump that way.